 - A professional resume

-Please note the additional application materials required for each area of focus.
+The online application includes additional materials required for each area of focus:

-- Screenwriters: A) One completed, feature-length script; B) one treatment for a feature-length script idea (max.
-5 pages)
+- Screenwriters: A) One completed, feature-length or pilot script; B) One completed script for a short film

-- Editors: A) One work sample (completed feature, short film or music video) via DVD or online link
+- Editors: A) One work sample (completed feature film, short film, pilot, web series or music video) via online link (preferred) or DVD

-- Cinematographers: A) One work sample (completed feature, short film or music video) via DVD or online link
+- Cinematographers: A) One work sample (completed feature film, short film, pilot, web series or music video) via online link (preferred) or DVD

-- Industry Executives: A) Your Statement of Interest must address what makes you the perfect candidate for this job track and what excites you about this area of filmmaking, plus a summary of your relevant professional experience (education/internships/applicable work in the industry); B) two letters of professional recommendation
+- Industry Executives: Your Statement of Interest must address what makes you the perfect candidate for this job track and what excites you about this area of filmmaking, plus a summary of your relevant professional experience (education/internships/applicable work in the industry)

 The Fine Print